AffanIndo/dotfiles/README.md

 * Run command `stow <folder>`
 * Watch as stow create symlink to your dotfiles.

+## Misc
+* To swap caps lock and esc, run `setxkbmap -option caps:swapescape` on startup.

 **NOTE: THIS README IS NOT A TUTORIAL HOW TO USE GNU STOW.
 FOR BEST PRACTICE, SEEK OTHER TUTORIAL.
 THIS README IS JUST A REMINDER FOR MYSELF.**